natebarksdale/natebarksdale.github.io/src/content/blog/2010-08-19-cement-bag-graphics.md

 description: A fascinating exploration of the artistic and cultural significance of cement bag graphics from around the world.
 emoji: 🏗️
 tags:
-  - 🎨 Art
-  - 🏢 Architecture
+  - ⚙️ Engineering
   - 🌍 Culture
+  - 🖼️ Artifacts
+  - 🖋️ Commentary
 haiku: |
   Cement's silent strength,
   Transforming dust into dreams,